GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/vertex-mlops/README.md

 # MLOps with Vertex AI - Infra setup

 ## Introduction
 This example implements the infrastructure required to deploy an end-to-end [MLOps process](https://services.google.com/fh/files/misc/practitioners_guide_to_mlops_whitepaper.pdf) using [Vertex AI](https://cloud.google.com/vertex-ai) platform.
-Once the environment is deployed, you can follow this [guide](https://github.com/javiergp/professional-services/blob/main/examples/vertex_mlops_enterprise/README.md) to setup the ML pipeline.

 ##  GCP resources
-A terraform script is provided to setup all the required resources:
+The blueprint will deploy all the required resources to have a fully functional MLOPs environment containing:

 - GCP Project  to host all the resources
 - Isolated VPC network and a subnet to be used by Vertex and Dataflow (using a Shared VPC is also possible).